Starting an LLC in Alabama is Easy!

 - The lifespan of the LLC – you’ll be able to choose that it will exist in perpetuity or only for a certain amount of time

-In other words, the Certificate of Formation tells the state government the type of LLC you are creating and the reason for its existence.
-It also nails down additional details, such as:
+The Certificate of Formation informs the state government of the type of LLC you are creating and the reason for its existence such as:

 Tax Classification Choices

 Your Certificate of Formation will require you to choose your tax classification for your LLC.
 Three choices are available:

 - Disregarded entity, which is appropriate if you are the only member of your LLC

 - Partnership, which is a good classification for a small LLC but with more than one member